-The Food Council’s small team (currently of 8 people) collaborates closely with 25 volunteer Council Members and 200+ active working group partners and community members.
+The Food Council’s small team collaborates closely with 25 volunteer Council Members and 200+ active working group partners and community members.
 The MCFC strives to cultivate a collaborative, supportive, and transparent work environment where all employees have opportunities to develop and apply new skills, independently shape and implement initiatives, and build partnerships with broad and diverse community stakeholder groups.
 We invite all interested professionals who share our commitment to an equitable, sustainable, and resilient food system in Montgomery County to submit an application to join our team.
-As seasonal and permanent openings on our staff, Council, and Board become available, we will reach out to candidates with additional information on specific opportunities.

 4th Tuesday of each month, 9:30-11am via Zoom.